peps/tari-dot-com/privacy_policy.md

 ### Legal Bases for Processing

 We only use your personal information as permitted by law.
 We are required to inform you of the legal bases of our processing of your personal information, which are described below.
-If you have questions about the legal bases under which we process your personal information, contact us at privacy@tarilabs.com.
+If you have questions about the legal bases under which we process your personal information, contact us at **privacy@tari.com**.

 ### Use of data

-We uses the collected data for various purposes:
+We use the collected data for various purposes:

 - To provide and maintain the Services;
 - To notify you about changes to and/or news and information about the Services;